-Not exactly the UK Birds transplanted, as some have assumed, but the Perth Birds did cover some tracks by the UK Birds: No Good Without You (the B-side of I Can’t Let Maggie Go) and Say Those Magic Words, also on Clarion
+So not exactly a migration of the UK Birds, as some have assumed.
+The Perth Birds did cover some tracks by the UK Birds: No Good Without You (the B-side of I Can’t Let Maggie Go) and Say Those Magic Words, also on Clarion

-Reference: Band history by Mario Antonelli, from The Magic Land: A guide to Beat, Psychedelic and Progressive Rock music between 1966 & 1977 in Argentina and Uruguay [archived page].
+References: 1.
+Band history by Mario Antonelli, from The Magic Land: A guide to Beat, Psychedelic and Progressive Rock music between 1966 & 1977 in Argentina and Uruguay [archived page].
 2. More details at ArtistInfo and Red Poyote.

 Honeybus was a melodic, harmonic band with high production values that never achieved the popularity it deserved.
 Formed by Pete Dello (born Peter Blumson) and Ray Cane (Raymond Byart), who first played together in Grant Tracey & The Sunsets (see Cry Of The Wild Goose).